Recruitment Training

 Vocabulary

 Remember that parents are unlikely experts in psychology.
-Science jargon that we often used to describe our work may sound very strange to them.
+Science jargon that we often use to describe our work may sound very strange to them.
 To effectively communicate with parents, please pay attention to the words and expressions used in your conversations with them.

-Words to AVOID | Preferred words & expressions |
+| Words to AVOID | Preferred Words & Expressions |

-Experiment | Studies, Project, Game, etc |
+| Experiment | Studies, Project, Game, etc. |

-Discriminate | Tell the difference between… |
+| Discriminate | Tell the difference between… |

-Assessment | Measure |
+| Assessment | Measure |

-Research subject | Participant |
+| Research subject | Participant |

-Infant habituation | A perceptual task |
+| Infant habituation | A perceptual task |

-Stimuli | Face images, Vocal sounds, etc |
+| Stimuli | Face images, Vocal sounds, etc. |

-Measure performance | Record how long they look at a picture on the screen…. |
+| Measure performance | Record how long they look at a picture on the screen… |

-Test your baby | Your child will see/hear…. |
+| Test your baby | Your child will see/hear… |

-… | … |
+| … | … |

 Terminology for Describing the Technology

-The eye-tracker and nirs technology can be intimidating to parents.
+The eye-tracker and fNIRS technology can be intimidating to parents.
 We want caregivers to feel comfortable with all aspects of the study and technology.
 It is important to explain the technologies using simple language in a way that is easily understood and non-threatening, avoiding scientific jargon.

-The eye-tracker does not physically touch the infant at any point.
+- The eye-tracker does not physically touch the infant at any point.

-Caregivers can withdraw consent to participate at any time.
+- Caregivers can withdraw consent to participate at any time.

-NIRS uses near-infrared light that helps us understand what is happening in the brain.
-Small and safe sensors are placed on the head to see how the brain is responding.
-NIRS is completely painless and harmless.
-The technology is similar to how an apple watch tracks your heartrate and movement.
-You can imagine the cap as having a bunch of small apple watch sensors.
+- fNIRS uses near-infrared light to help us understand what is happening in the brain.
+Small, safe sensors are placed on the head to see how the brain is responding. fNIRS is completely painless and harmless.
+The technology is similar to how an Apple Watch tracks your heart rate and movement.
+You can imagine the cap as having a bunch of small Apple Watch sensors.

-There are pads inside the cap to make it comfortable for the baby.
+- There are pads inside the cap to make it comfortable for the baby.

-Caregivers can withdraw consent to participate at any time.
+- Caregivers can withdraw consent to participate at any time.

 Recruitment Specialist Tips